Top Haunted European Destinations

 With names like Blood Street and Spook Alley, pragmatic Amsterdam has its share of haunts.

-To get the most of Amsterdam’s haunted past, visitors can join a local ghost tour, and the Amsterdam Dungeon has a variety of frightening but fun Halloween activities.
+To get the most out of Amsterdam’s haunted past, visitors can join a local ghost tour.
+The Amsterdam Dungeon also has a variety of frightening but fun Halloween activities.